-April 21 is Queen Elizabeth’s birthday so here at The Drunkard’s Almanac we’ll be mixing up the Queen Elizabeth Cocktail in honor of the nonagenarian monarch.
-After all, she’s 95 years old so just having another birthday is good cause for a toast.
-She’s the longest-lived and longest-reigning of any British monarch, and we figure her record setting is a result of her drinking habits.
+April 21 is Queen Elizabeth’s birthday so here at The Drunkard’s Almanac we’ll be mixing up the Queen Elizabeth Cocktail in honor of the former nonagenarian monarch.
+After all, she made it to 96 years old so her birthday is good cause for a toast.
+She was the longest-lived and longest-reigning of any British monarch, and we figure her record setting is a result of her drinking habits.

 The Elizabeth we’re talking about here is Elizabeth II, daughter of the Duke and Duchess of York.
 Her father reigned as King George VI during WWII, and when Princess Elizabeth was 18 she joined the Women’s Auxiliary Territorial Service, training as a truck driver and mechanic.
 This makes her not only the sole living head of state who served during WWII, but possibly the only one who can repair the transfer case in a Range Rover.
 She ascended to the throne in 1952 at the age of 25.